MARTYRDOM of ST. THOMAS MORE

 The personal appearance of Thomas More is well-known from the masterful portraits of Hans Holbein the Younger.
 Here, I was faced with the challenge of presenting a recognizable visage under circumstances very different from his portrait sittings.
 The saint is here considerably older, stripped of his insignia and haggard from his long imprisonment.
 It is known from primary accounts that at the time of his execution, he had a long beard, that he placed over the chopping block so that it would not be cut by the executioner’s ax.

 Here, I wanted to draw a parallel between this martyr and two others.
-One is another Thomas, killed by another King Henry for maintaining the rights and privielges of the English Church: St. Thomas of Canterbury.
+One is an earlier Thomas, killed by an earlier King Henry for maintaining the rights and privileges of the English Church: St. Thomas of Canterbury.
 I composed my drawing similiarly to the panel painting of the Martyrdom of St. Thomas of Canterbury by Master Francke.
 The executioner wears the same turban as the assassin in Master Francke’s work.

 The other is John the Baptist, who likewise was beheaded by a king for objecting to his adultery.
-The severed head St. John on a platter appears in a roundel above Thomas More in my drawing; I drew this on the reverse side of the translucent vellum, so it appears only faintly unless held up to a light.
-(The giclée print has one side only, but the image is visible).
+The severed head St. John on a platter appears in a roundel above Thomas More in my drawing; I drew this on the reverse side of the translucent calfskin, so it appears only faintly unless held up to a light.

 St. Thomas More was the author of Utopia, a satirical account of a fictional society.
 More, or possibly his friend Peter Giles, invented a language and alphabet used by its members.
 The letters and a short poem in Utopian appear in an addendum to the book written by Giles.
 In this drawing, I wrote two inscriptions transliterated into the Utopian alphabet.
 One is Amen Alleluia, on the martyr’s halo.